Effective interaction of Chern-Simons boson with fermions: Interactions of the CS bosons in the gauge

-where $\phi^+$, $\phi_z$ -- are charged and neutral Goldstone bosons, $h$ is the Higgs field.
+where $\phi^+$, $\phi_z$ are charged and neutral Goldstone bosons, and $h$ is the Higgs field.
 In this case, the simple three-particle interaction of the CS boson, as described by the Lagrangians \eqref{Lcs5} and \eqref{Lcs}, is supplemented by interactions with Goldstone bosons, whose explicit forms are derived from the Lagrangians \eqref{L1} and \eqref{L2}:

-Using the rules of Feynman diagrams, see Appendix A, we calculate the process of the massive CS boson decays into a charged lepton pair $\ell^+\ell^-$ ($\ell=e,\mu,\tau$) in $R_\xi$ gauge.
-The results for decay into neutrinos can be easily obtained by a change of notations.
+Using the rules of Feynman diagrams, see Appendix \ref{AppA}, we calculate the process of the decay of the massive CS boson into a charged lepton pair $\ell^+\ell^-$ ($\ell=e,\mu,\tau$) in $R_\xi$ gauge.
+The results for decay into neutrinos can be easily obtained by a simple change of notations.